aplteam/CompareFiles/README.md

 * As a user command
 * As an API that can be used by other utilties and user commands

-  For example, the user command `]APL2Git` uses the API when the command `]APLGit2.CompareCommits` is issued.
+  For example, the user command `]APLGits` uses the API when the command `]APLGit2.CompareCommits` is issued.

 It comes with ready-to-use functions for a couple of popular comparison utilities: